MediaMath/t1-php/documentation/Usage/decoding.md

 By default the `ApiClient` class returns the API response 'as-is' without decoding into PHP objects or arrays.
 If you want an object or associative PHP array representation of the response, add an instance of the decoder you want to use.
 For API endpoints which return CSV, for example, you should inject a decoder which expects a CSV string, or a decoder which expects a JSON string when the expected API response is JSON.

+You can override the default decoder when you create an instance of the `ApiClient` if you wish, or you can add the decoder on a per-call basis

 Note: Using the `JSONResponseDecoder` will give you an object representation of the response, whereas using the `XMLResponseDecoder` will give you an associative PHP array.

 By providing your own decoders you can move your response decoding / formatting logic away from your controllers or implement a more fine-grained control over the decoding process.